ELMIRA 2026: The Tenth International Conference on the State of Mark Twain Studies

 Call for Proposals for Participation in Traditional 3-Person Paper Panel

-We encourage you to connect your proposal to the theme of “irreverence, rebellion, and resistance.”
+We encourage you to connect your proposal to the theme of “irreverence, rebellion, and resilience.”
 However, we invite proposals on any aspect of Mark Twain’s works, life, circle, and legacy.

 A developed proposal for 20-minute paper presentation (700 words maximum) should be emailed as a Word document to Joseph Lemak at jl****@****ra.edu by Friday, February 20.
 Include an email containing your contact information (name, mailing address, email, address, etc.) in the body of the email.
 Proposals will be reviewed by members of the conference planning committee.